NSRI-DAL-2025-Project/restful-forensics-shinyapp/README.md

 ## I. Installation (installing without Docker)

-Ensure that R is installed in the system then run the following:
+Ensure that R is installed in the system, then run the following (requires internet connection):
 ```
 shiny::runGitHub("restful-forensics-shinyapp", "NSRI-DAL-2025-Project")
 ```

+To run the application offline, clone the repository.

 The expected appearance of the dashboard:
 ![](www/readme/dashboard.png)